beetcb/repll/README.md

   - `repll.input`: a `string`, which keeps tracking user's ccumulated input in current line
   - `repll.hl(len, string)`: a `Function`, it moves the cursor to the `len` left, cover user's input with a colorized `string`, it can be used to heightlighting user's input(NOTE: it won't change user's input, it covers a layer of colorized `string` **provided by you**)
   - `repll.write(string, object)`: a `Function`, same as readline's write method, it can type inputs for user.
 You can use it as an auto-completion
+  - `repll.waitClosing()`: a `Function` which returns a `Promise`(will be resolved when prompt is running out), we can use it to [create a new repll instance](https://github.com/beetcb/repll/blob/master/TEST/multiRepl.js) or [close repll for good UX](https://github.com/beetcb/repll/blob/master/TEST/close.js)
   - `repll.history` an `array`, when you have multiple lines of input, it records each line for user
   - `repll.inpuLine`: a `string`, it indicates which line user is currently on